It was 10 years ago, but Andrew hasn’t been able to forgive himself for the accident.

 “I think every parent has that moment in private with their newborn where they tell them they love them and will never let anyone hurt them,” he says.
 “I know I did.
 And you can’t help but feel bad when you fail on that promise.”

 Ask a lot of fathers what they have trouble forgiving themselves for.
 You’re likely to hear hundreds of stories similar to Andrew’s, ones that often end, “It’s my job to keep my kid safe, and I failed.”
 No matter what the misstep may be — that they didn’t help enough when the baby was born, or they dropped her while giving her a bath, or lost their temper with a child or partner, or even cheated — an inability to forgive oneself is complicated and can stem from a number of factors.
-Today’s high expectations of parents to be perfect at all times hasn’t made it any easier for parents to give themselves a break about little infractions.
+Today’s high expectations of parents to be perfect at all times haven’t made it any easier for parents to give themselves a break about little infractions.

 “Society’s view of parenting has changed dramatically,” says clinical psychologist and Pepperdine University professor Steven M. Sultanoff, Ph.D., LMFT.
 “Many parents feel like they have to do everything right or they’re bad people.”